ILikePizza555/Snakey/README.md

                             observer = new ResponderObserver): SnakeResult;
 ```

-The return value of `applySnake` is on object containing the server, an array containing the generated `Observable`s and an array containing the `Subscription`s.
+The return value of `applySnake` is an object of three fields that contain the server, the generated `Observable`s and the `Subscription`s.

 ```ts
 export type SnakeResult = {